 If you have been injured as a result of someone else’s negligence, you may be entitled to recover your medical bills, lost wages, the damage to your bicycle, and other losses.
 The Tampa Bicycle Accident lawyers at Abrahamson & Uiterwyk have over 100 years of experience representing victims in the Tampa area and across the country.

 Take Action for Your Bicycle Accident Injuries

-Seeking Compensation for Bicycle Collisions with Motor Vehicles
+Tampa Bicycle Accident Lawyers Seeking Compensation for Cyclist Collisions with Motor Vehicles

 Most serious bicycle accident cases involve collisions with motor vehicles.
 Quite often, these accidents are the result of negligence or carelessness on the part of the vehicle driver.
 Unfortunately, many drivers do not understand riders’ rights and don’t know how to properly share the road with bicyclists.
 Failure to accurately judge speed and distance in relation to bicycles is another common culprit in vehicle-related bicycle accidents.
 Other common causes of car and truck-related bicycle accidents include situations where drivers:

 - Drive under the influence of alcohol or drugs